 Happy New Year and Happy Feet With Proper Foot Care

-The year of 2018 is just around the corner.
 This may be the perfect time to start the new year with a self rewarding plan for your overall well-being.
+Of course you will need to start by staying safe and take care of your family.
 One great way to start is with with your fabulous and fearless feet.
 After all, they are daily responding to the call of duty in shoes, pumps or boots out there to bring you where you need to be.

 You will be surprised to know your feet are literally supporting the weight you bring to them when stepping out into the world.
 When you step out and carry on with your daily life duties, you are asking your feet to respond accordingly.
 At the dawn of 2018, we feel it is important to bring to your attention some very important foot care tips, duties and reminders that will give you a better outlook for your overall well-being and beauty.

 Here is what you can do and set aside some time to do them:

 - Keep a foot pampering schedule–twice a month–to stay on track for massage, pedicure, oil/salt infused soak, exfoliation and close inspection for any oddities.

 - Be open to new technology in footwear to serve your feet better–without sacrificing